Florida Car Accident Subrogation Defense Attorneys

 Getting a letter from an insurance company demanding money after a car accident is alarming, especially if you thought the matter was already resolved.
 This is called a subrogation claim, and it is more common in Florida than most people realize.
 When an insurer pays out benefits to someone injured in an accident, it may have the legal right to seek reimbursement from the person or entity responsible for causing that accident.
 That means the claim can come to you directly, sometimes months or even years after the crash.

-Florida Civil Counsel, PA is a civil defense law firm based in Orlando.
+Florida Civil Counsel, P.A. is a civil defense law firm based in Orlando.
 We represent individuals and businesses across Florida who are facing subrogation demands and lawsuits following car accidents.
 Defending a car accident lawsuit in Florida is complex enough on its own; when a separate insurer enters the picture seeking reimbursement, the legal landscape becomes even more layered.
 Our team handles both.

 If this is your first encounter with a subrogation claim and you are trying to understand what you are dealing with, our guide on what insurance subrogation is and how it works is a good place to start.